SAP/spartacus-docs/_pages/dev/features/reorder.md

 The reorder feature has no special requirements as it is part of B2B by default

-## Enabling Reorder

-The reorder feature is enabled by default and cannot be disabled.

 ### CMS Components

 This feature is CMS driven and consists of `AccountOrderDetailsReorderComponent` CMS component.